jamesbuckett/ckad-tips/01-ckad-approach.md

 - Use the example command lines to create as much of the skeleton YAML as possible
 <br />

-4. If you cannot satisfy the entire question from the command line output the file for editing
+4. If you cannot satisfy the entire question from the command line output the file for editing:

 - `--dry-run=client -o yaml > <my-file>.yml`
 - When you create the YAML file, name the file after the question you are working on to aid in linking questions and YAML files for later review
 <br />

-5. When needed, use the [bookmarks](https://github.com/jamesbuckett/ckad-bookmarks) to obtain snippets of code to solve the question
+5. When needed, use the [bookmarks](https://github.com/jamesbuckett/ckad-bookmarks) to obtain snippets of code to solve the question:

 - Copy and paste the snippet code from the left edge to try to preserve indentation when you paste into the YAML file
 <br />